 Guests can enjoy a range of massage and body treatments in one of the six spa cottages scattered over the island or in the privacy of their own accommodations.

-An Aman Spa set back from Queen’s Beach and tucked behind the pine trees is planned for 2013.
+An Aman Spa set back from Queen’s Beach and tucked behind the pine trees is planned to open this summer.

 A state-of-the-art gym is situated on the island, offering a range of cardio machines as well as weight-training equipment.